greggigon/docker-hack-night/docs/6. clustering/README.md

 ```
 If it's not running, run `sudo sytemctl start openshift-master`

 The main command for interacting with openshift is `osc`.
-The following show's how many members, 'minions', we have in our cluster:
+The following show's how many members, 'minions', we have in our cluster.
+In our case we just have one:

 ```
 $ osc get minions